HEHOHADA/insurance-aggregator/README.md

 - `web`: web app
 - `ui`: a stub component library shared to applications
+- `admin`: admin app (not implemented)
+- `serverless`: serverless functions
 - `eslint-config-custom`: `eslint` configurations (`eslint-config-prettier`)
 - `prettier-config-custom`: `prettier` configurations
+- `database`: `prisma-client` configurations with schema and migrations/generated files
+- `server-libs` libs used by the server/serverless functions
 - `tsconfig`: `tsconfig.json`s used throughout the monorepo

 Each package/app is 100% [TypeScript](https://www.typescriptlang.org/).